aisha-rm/contacts/README.md

 ## Description:

-A REST API that handles HTTP requests to perform CRUD operations on a contacts database.
+A REST API Java Application for a contacts mangement system.
+It handles HTTP requests to perform CRUD operations on a contacts database.

 ## Requirements